freddieduffield/knowledge-portfolio/tools/git-commands.md

 ---
 ## Clean
+`git clean -d -i` - interactively clean untracked files and directories. can go through one by one if wished.
 `git clean -fd` - removed untracked directories
 `git clean -xf` - removed untracked and ignored files from your git repo.